Youssef-Hassane/AirBnB_clone_test/README.md

 ## Tasks:
 ```
-0. README, AUTHORS:			COMPLETED ✅		(Ⓜ️andatory)
+Ⓜ️ 0.
+README, AUTHORS:			COMPLETED ✅
-1. Be pycodestyle compliant: 		COMPLETED ✅		(Ⓜ️andatory)
+Ⓜ️ 1.
+Be pycodestyle compliant: 		COMPLETED ✅
-2. Unittests: 				NOT STARTED ❌		(Ⓜ️andatory)
+Ⓜ️ 2.
+Unittests: 				NOT STARTED ❌
-3. BaseModel: 				COMPLETED ✅		(Ⓜ️andatory)
+Ⓜ️ 3.
+BaseModel: 				COMPLETED ✅
-4. Create BaseModel from dictionary:	COMPLETED ✅		(Ⓜ️andatory)
+Ⓜ️ 4.
+Create BaseModel from dictionary:	COMPLETED ✅
-5. Store first object: 			IN PROGRESS BY ALMASY 👨🏻‍💻(Ⓜ️andatory)
+Ⓜ️ 5.
+Store first object: 			IN PROGRESS BY ALMASY 👨🏻‍💻
-6. Console 0.0.1:			NOT STARTED ❌		(Ⓜ️andatory)
+Ⓜ️ 6.
+Console 0.0.1:			NOT STARTED ❌
-7. Console 0.1:				NOT STARTED ❌		(Ⓜ️andatory)
+Ⓜ️ 7.
+Console 0.1:				NOT STARTED ❌
-8. First User:				NOT STARTED ❌		(Ⓜ️andatory)
+Ⓜ️ 8.
+First User:				NOT STARTED ❌
-9. More classes:			NOT STARTED ❌		(Ⓜ️andatory)
+Ⓜ️ 9.
+More classes:			NOT STARTED ❌
-10. Console 1.0:			NOT STARTED ❌		(Ⓜ️andatory)
+Ⓜ️ 10.
+Console 1.0:			NOT STARTED ❌
-11. All instances by class name:	NOT STARTED ❌		(🦾 Advanced 🚀)
+🦾🚀 11.
+All instances by class name:	NOT STARTED ❌
-12. Count instances: 			NOT STARTED ❌		(🦾 Advanced 🚀)
+🦾🚀 12.
+Count instances: 			NOT STARTED ❌
-13. Show: 				NOT STARTED ❌		(🦾 Advanced 🚀)
+🦾🚀 13.
+Show: 				NOT STARTED ❌
-15. Update: 				NOT STARTED ❌		(🦾 Advanced 🚀)
+🦾🚀 15.
+Update: 				NOT STARTED ❌
-14. Destroy: 				NOT STARTED ❌		(🦾 Advanced 🚀)
+🦾🚀 14.
+Destroy: 				NOT STARTED ❌
-16. Update from dictionary: 		NOT STARTED ❌		(🦾 Advanced 🚀)
+🦾🚀 16.
+Update from dictionary: 		NOT STARTED ❌
-17. Unittests for the Console: 		NOT STARTED ❌		(🦾 Advanced 🚀)
+🦾🚀 17.
+Unittests for the Console: 		NOT STARTED ❌
 ```

 ## Developers: